Cristianetaniguti/Reads2Map/pipelines/EmpiricalSNPCalling/EmpiricalSNPCalling.changelog.md

 * Adjustments in runtime

+# 1.3.0

+* TASSEL 5.0 included
+* releases include the input files template
+* new parameter to control maximum ram memory used by GATK and TASSEL

 # 1.2.0

 * Run freebayes parallelizing in nodes according to chromosomes and cores splitting in genomic regions